cjteeter/cjteeter.github.io/_posts/2018-01-23-ibwaa-hof-ballot-2018.md

 - Hall of Fame
 ---

 The 2018 Major League Baseball Hall of Fame inductees will be announced tomorrow night (January 24th).
-I suspect it will be a fairly large class, with at least four players gaining enshrinement.
+I suspect it will be a relatively large class, with at least four players gaining enshrinement.
 Chipper Jones, Vladimir Guerrero, Jim Thome, and Trevor Hoffman seem like locks, while Edgar Martinez and Mike Mussina will be close.

 Those who have followed my work know that I have engaged in outsider-voting processes at <a href = 'https://www.beyondtheboxscore.com/' target = '_blank'>Beyond the Box Score</a>